mapbiomas/brazil-pasture/products/biomass_productivity_30m_GPW_uGPP/collection_100/README.md

 ### Technical Considerations

-* **Input Consistency:** While uGPP is provided at 30m, temperature (1km) and PAR (~111km) inputs are derived from coarser products, reseampled to 30m using cubic-spline method.
+* **Input Consistency:** While uGPP is provided at 30m, temperature (1km) and PAR (~111km) inputs are derived from coarser products, resampled to 30m using the cubic-spline method to ensure spatial continuity.
 * **Annual Basis:** The data is delivered on an annual basis, providing a stable estimate of yearly productivity across the world.

 ---